nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my3.md

 ### This was the content of this module:

-1:	Introduction to the module
+1. Introduction to the module
-2:	Introducing Astro
+2. Introducing Astro
-3:	Using Astro via StackBlitz
+3. Using Astro via StackBlitz
-4:	Installing Astro locally
+4. Installing Astro locally
-5:	A note on configuration
+5. A note on configuration
-6:	About TypeScript
+6. About TypeScript
-7:	Overview of the starter Astro site
+7. Overview of the starter Astro site
-8:	Astro vs other JS frameworks
+8. Astro vs other JS frameworks
-9:	Let’s start with the homepage
+9. Let’s start with the homepage
-10:	Install the Astro Tailwind extension
+10. Install the Astro Tailwind extension
-11:	Create a layout
+11. Create a layout
-12:	The top bar
+12. The top bar
-13:	Dark mode issues
+13. Dark mode issues
-14:	The hero section
+14. The hero section
-15:	The screenshot of the app in action
+15. The screenshot of the app in action
-16:	The features list
+16. The features list
-17:	Improving the Features component using JavaScript
+17. Improving the Features component using JavaScript
-18:	The testimonial(s)
+18. The testimonial(s)
-19:	The pricing section
+19. The pricing section
-20:	Frequently asked questions
+20. Frequently asked questions
-21:	The footer
+21. The footer
-22:	Create the blog
+22. Create the blog
-23:	Create a collection
+23. Create a collection
-24:	Create the blog posts list
+24. Create the blog posts list
-25:	The single blog post view
+25. The single blog post view
-26:	List the latest blog post in the homepage
+26. List the latest blog post in the homepage
-27:	Wrapping up module 2
+27. Wrapping up module 2
-28:	Push your code to GitHub
+28. Push your code to GitHub
-29:	Troubleshooting
+29. Troubleshooting
-30:	Source code
+30. Source code.